 Montane Vizcacha is one of the several interesting mammals to see on this tour (photo Alejandro Tello).
 Day 16.
 Flight from Jujuy to Buenos Aires We bird the area further, then eventually drive to Jujuy (about 1.5 hours away) for our afternoon flight back to Buenos Aires.
 Here, back in the big city, we hope to have some time to clean up on birds we may have previously missed.
-Overnight: Hotel Pestana, Buenos Aires

-Day 17.
-Otamendi Reserve and transfer to Ezeiza International airport

-On our last day, we will invest some time in the morning to visit the Otamendi Reserve near Buenos Aires.
-The wetlands here hold a large amount of water species including Southern Screamer, Brazilian Teal, Limpkin, Snowy and Great Egrets, Whistling Heron, Giant Wood Rail, Plumbeous Rail, Black-necked Swan, Anhinga, Wood Stork, Maguari Stork, Cocoi Heron, Rufescent Tiger Heron, White-winged Coot, White-faced Ibis, Cinnamon Teal, Wattled Jacana and Fulvous Whistling Duck.
-Other species include Snail Kite, Grassland Yellow Finch, Many-colored Rush-Tyrant, Yellow-chinned Spinetail and the most wanted Curve-billed and Straight-billed Reedhaunters, both secretive reed dwellers and among the most-prized furnarids for birders.
+Overnight: Hotel Pestana, Buenos Aires Day 17.
+Otamendi Reserve and transfer to Ezeiza International airport On our final day, we will invest some time in the morning to visit the Otamendi Reserve near Buenos Aires.
+The wetlands here host an impressive diversity of water species including Southern Screamer, Brazilian Teal, Limpkin, Whistling Heron, Giant Wood Rail, Plumbeous Rail, Black-necked Swan, Anhinga, Wood Stork, Maguari Stork, Cocoi Heron, Rufescent Tiger Heron, White-winged Coot, White-faced Ibis, Cinnamon Teal,

+Wattled Jacana and Fulvous Whistling Duck.
+Other species include Snail Kite, Grassland Yellow Finch, Many-colored Rush Tyrant, Yellow-chinned Spinetail and the most-wanted Curve-billed and Straight-billed Reedhaunters, both secretive reed dwellers and among the most-prized furnarids for birders.

-After a busy morning at Otamendi we shall return to the hotel and be transferred to the Ezeiza International airport to connect our international flights.
+After a busy morning at Otamendi we will return to the hotel and be transferred to the Ezeiza International airport to connect with our international flights.

 Please note that the itinerary cannot be guaranteed as it is only a rough guide and can be changed (usually slightly) due to factors such as availability of accommodation, updated information on the state of accommodation, roads, or birding sites, the discretion of the guides and other factors.
 In addition, we sometimes have to use a different international guide from the one advertised due to tour scheduling.

 Duration: 17 days

 Limit (group size): 6 -12 (We have a higher limit for this than for most tours.)

-Dates: 15 - 31 October 2024
+Dates: 20 October - 05 November 2025

-20 October - 05 November 2025 20 October - 05 November 2026
+20 October - 05 November 2026

 Start: Buenos Aires, Argentina

 End: Buenos Aires, Argentina

-Prices: US\$8,496 per person sharing (2024)
+Prices: US\$9,269 per person sharing (2025)

-US\$9,269 per person sharing (2025) US\$10,196 per person sharing (2026)
+US\$10,196 per person sharing (2026)

-Single supplements: US\$1,060 (2024)
+Single supplements: US\$1,164 (2025)

-US\$1,164 (2025) US\$1,280 (2026)
+US\$1,280 (2026)

 Price includes:

-Meals (from dinner on day 1 until breakfast on day 17)
+Meals (from dinner on Day 1 until breakfast on Day 17) Accommodation Guiding fees (English-speaking guide) Entrance feesAll transport while on tour Tolls Price excludes:

-Accommodation

-Guiding fees (English-speaking guide)

-Entrance fees

-All transport while on tour

-Tolls

-Price excludes: